-In connection with the settlement agreement, Covéa granted a call option to SCOR on the shares it holds, at an exercise price of EUR 28 per share and for a period of five years.
-The exercise price is subject to amendment in certain conditions.
-The call option is transferable to any third party designated by SCOR, so that SCOR can organize the change in the best interest of its shareholders.
-The option was recognized as a derivative instrument at fair value as determined by an external valuation and the carrying amount of the option as at December 31, 2022 amounts to EUR 19 million (2021: EUR 41 million).
+In 2021, in connection with the settlement agreement, Covéa granted a call option to SCOR on the shares it holds, at an exercise price of EUR 28 per share and for a period of five years.
+The exercise price is subject to amendment under certain conditions.
+The call option is transferable to any third party designated by SCOR, to allow SCOR to manage the transition in the best interests of its shareholders.
+The option is recognized as a derivative instrument at fair value as determined by an external valuation.